leornt/projeto-es-2020/README.md

 ### Projeto Engenharia de Software - 2020

-# bCalc - Budget Calculator
+# CtrlCash - Budget Calculator
 ## Description
-bCalc is a budget calculator for accompanying the monthly balance available given income and expenses.
+CtrlCash is a budget calculator for accompanying the monthly balance available given income and expenses.
-Keeping track of the budget available each month might be difficult, bCalc serves as a handy tool for those purposes.
+Keeping track of the budget available each month might be difficult, CtrlCash serves as a handy tool for those purposes.

 ## Google Cloud Virtual Machine IP
 - 35.229.26.232